spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/credentials.md

 A successful login indicates that the password has been changed successfully.

-## Passkeys
+## Add Passkeys

+VerteX supports the usage of passkeys (using the [WebAuthn Level2 protocol](https://developers.yubico.com/WebAuthn/Concepts/WebAuthn_Level_2_Features_and_Enhancements.html)) to authenticate.
+When you enable passkeys, the admin user will still be required to provide an email address and password to log in to the system console.
+However, the admin user will also be required to provide a passkey to log in to the system console.

-VerteX supports passwordless login (using the [WebAuthn Level2 protocol](https://developers.yubico.com/WebAuthn/Concepts/WebAuthn_Level_2_Features_and_Enhancements.html)) for the admin user through passkeys.
-You can also use a physical device, such as a YubiKey, to log in to the system console.
-If you enable the passkeys, we recommend you create at least two passkeys for the admin user, in case you lose one of the passkeys.
+The passkey can be a password manager, a physical device, or a web browser that supports the WebAuthn Level2 protocol.
+If you enable the passkeys, we recommend you create at least two passkeys for the admin user, in case you lose the ability to access the passkey.

 :::danger

-We recommend you to create at least two passkeys for the admin user, in case you lose one of the passkeys.
-If you lose all the passkeys, you will not be able to log in to the system console.
+We recommend you to create at least two passkeys for the admin user, in case you lose the ability to access the passkey.
+If you lose all passkeys, you will not be able to log in to the system console.
 Contact the support team to discuss recovery options.

 :::